The Lord of the Rings: The Return of the King: Plot

 Denethor sends his younger son, Faramir, on a suicide charge.
 Faramir returns gravely wounded; believing him dead, Denethor falls into madness.
 Gandalf marshals the defenders, but the enormous Orc army breaks into the city.
 Denethor attempts to burn himself and Faramir on a pyre, but Pippin alerts Gandalf, and they rescue Faramir; Denethor, set ablaze, jumps to his death.

 Théoden arrives and leads his army against the Orcs.
-Despite initial success in the ensuing battle, they are decimated by the Oliphaunt-riding Haradrim, and the Witch-king of Angmar mortally wounds Théoden; his niece Éowyn slays the Witch-king, with Merry's help, before Théoden dies in her arms.
+Despite initial success in the ensuing battle, they are repulsed by the Oliphaunt-riding Haradrim, and the Witch-king of Angmar mortally wounds Théoden; his niece Éowyn, disguised in male clothing, slays the Witch-king with Merry's help, before Théoden dies in her arms.
 Aragorn arrives with his Army of the Dead, who overcome Sauron's forces.
 Their oath fulfilled, the Dead are released from their curse.

 Aragorn marches on Mordor to distract Sauron from Frodo and Sam's journey to Mount Doom, drawing all remaining forces to confront him.
-Gollum, having survived his fall, attacks, but Sam holds him back as Frodo enters the mountain.
+Gollum, having survived his fall, pursues Frodo and Sam, but Sam holds him back as Frodo enters the mountain.
 Frodo succumbs to the Ring's power and puts it on, but Gollum bites off his finger and reclaims the Ring, leading to a struggle before they tumble off the ledge.
-Frodo clings to the edge while Sam pulls him up, and Gollum falls into the lava with the Ring, destroying it and Sauron forever.
+Sam saves Frodo while Gollum falls into the lava with the Ring, destroying it and Sauron forever.
 The lands of Mordor collapse, annihilating the Orc army.
 Frodo and Sam narrowly escape the erupting Mount Doom, before Gandalf and the eagles rescue them.

 The surviving Fellowship members reunite in Minas Tirith.
 Aragorn is crowned King of Gondor and marries Arwen; everyone bows to the hobbits.
 The hobbits return to the Shire, where Sam marries Rosie Cotton.
 Four years later, Frodo, still suffering from trauma and a wound inflicted by the Witch-king, (Note: As depicted in The Fellowship of the Ring (2001)) leaves Middle-earth for the Undying Lands with Bilbo, Gandalf, and the remaining Elves.
-He gives Sam the Red Book of Westmarch, detailing their adventures before departing and bidding farewell to Sam, Merry, and Pippin.
-A saddened Sam returns home and is comforted by his family.
+He gives Sam the Red Book of Westmarch, detailing their adventures, bids farewell to Sam, Merry, and Pippin, and departs.
+A saddened Sam then returns home to his wife and two children.